Spratly Islands: Conflicts in the 19th century

 In the 19th century, Europeans found that Chinese fishermen from Hainan annually sojourned on the Spratly islands for part of the year, while in 1877 it was the British who launched the first modern legal claims to the Spratly Islands.

 Some Chinese scholars and officials argue that the 1887 Sino-French Tonkin Boundary convention signed after the Sino-French War recognised the sovereignty of China over the Paracel and Spratly islands.
 The line mentioned in the convention can be more accurately described as a shorthand for dividing islands between China and Vietnam in the Gulf of Tonkin, but not its maritime waters.

-In the 1950s amid warming ties between the two countries, Mao Zedong decided to hand over Bạch Long Vĩ Island, which lies to the west of the dividing line and had Chinese inhabitants, to Vietnam.
+Historically under French colonial administration within French Indochina, Bạch Long Vĩ Island faced a brief period of transitional control in the mid-1950s.
+Following the 1954 Geneva Accords and the withdrawal of French forces, a garrison of Kuomintang troops fleeing mainland China occupied the island.

+In July 1955, the PLA launched an operation to expel the Kuomintang forces and established temporary military control over the island.
+At the time, the Democratic Republic of Vietnam lacked the naval capability to immediately occupy and secure offshore islands.

+Following diplomatic consultations between the two governments, the PRC officially transferred control of the island to North Vietnam on January 16 1957.
+The sovereignty over the island was later formally reaffirmed by both nations in the 2000 Gulf of Tonkin Delimitation Agreement.

 In 1933 and 1937 France sent diplomatic notes to China maintaining that the 1887 treaty determined the ownership of islands near the Móng Cái area only not anywhere beyond that.

 The Chinese Ministry of Foreign Affairs also try to claim that a 1883 incident involving a German ship conducting surveys in the South China Sea without China's consent was protested with Berlin and the Germans terminated the survey.
 Western scholars have determined, however, that this incident is not based on verifiable references and is inconsistent with other Chinese inaction during the same time period given that, in 1885, the German Admiralty published a two‐sheet chart entitled Die Paracel‐Inseln (The Paracel Islands).
 The chart documented the work of a German expedition to the Paracels between 1881 and 1884.